This section of the site will help you develop ideas for your bill, get through the research stages, and then write the bill in

 The way you find the answers to these problems is by doing some heavy-duty research.
 You may find yourself searching all over the internet, looking through volumes of books, or making phone calls to state agencies, but it will help you immensely in the end.
 Please, whatever you do, don’t waste time making calls or conducting searches before you have an idea what you are looking for.

 Now begins the process of crafting your solution to this problem into a bill that will solve it.
 If you have never written a bill for Youth & Government before, the best place to start is with your advisor.
 Hopefully, they have a bill book from a previous year that you can look at to see a handful of bills.
+You can also access older bills from the year-end wrap ups available.
 After reading some bills, you should be able to get a good grasp of how sections are constructed, the tone of the language, etc. If you don’t have a past bill book to look at, you can always follow these guidelines.

 First, download the bill template because it takes all of the guesswork out of trying to figure out where to put everything and how to get it lined up exactly right.
 There are boxes on the template for your sponsors, YMCA, and information on the section of the statutes that is being changed in addition to an area to put your bill content.